rithishsamm/myTutorialHell/Orchestration/k8engineers.com/Kubernetes-Deep-Dive/HANDWRITTEN/section2-k8sClusterSetup.md

 systemctl status containerd
 ```
 CONFIGURATIONS IS SUCCESSFULLY COMPLETED AND ITS UP AND RUNNING.
+Other steps to follow:
+-- Since we're doing all container things with containerd but not docker, We need something to make communication and interact with containerd. (if docker, we could've executed it's client but not doing that here)

+To interact with containerd, `crictl` is a solution where we can perform all the container creation, troubleshooting and the CRI stuff. -> It is available by
-Back to rest and continue following all the steps:
+Back to rest and continue following all the step installing crictl:
 ## `crictl` INSTALLATION
 **INORDER TO INTERACT WITH THE `CONTAINERD` TO PERFORM ALL THE ACTIONS LIKE TROUBLESHOOTING, CONTAINER CREATIONS AND ALL THE CRI STUFF, SINCE WEREN'T USING DOCKER HERE TO USE ITS CLI COMMANDS.
 WE SHOULD HAVE `crictl` tool.** which is all available by default.
 *To execute crictl CLI commands, ensure we create a configuration file as mentioned below*.